How To Find the Base of Any Latin Noun (Easily!)

 Well, you can simply take the ending off of the nominative – for all declensions EXCEPT third declension (and a few –er nouns in second declension).

 If we look back at #1 and #4 in Exercise 1, we notice something.
-The stem of mōns is mont– and the stem of iter is itiner-.
-The stem is NOT present in the nominative.
-So we really do need to know the genitive in order to find the stems of third declension nouns.
+The base of mōns is mont– and the base of iter is itiner-.

-Because we already need to memorize the genitive anyway to determine the declension of a noun, it makes sense to simply remove the genitive ending to find the stem because this ALWAYS works.
+Because we already need to memorize the genitive anyway to determine the declension of a noun, it makes sense to simply remove the genitive ending to find the base because this ALWAYS works.
 No exceptions.

 What if the dictionary doesn’t give the full genitive singular?